Ian Storey-Moore: Manchester United

 In March 1972, Storey-Moore was announced by Derby County manager Brian Clough as having signed for the club, with a fee of £225,000 reportedly agreed.
 However, Storey-Moore instead opted to sign for Manchester United, managed by Frank O'Farrell.
 In 1974, he suffered an injury that brought his league career to an end.
 He had scored 12 goals for United.

 Burton Albion

 Following his injury, Storey-Moore signed for Southern League side Burton Albion, having been convinced to join by manager Ken Gutteridge.
 He played for Burton for three seasons from 1974 to 1977, including a spell at North American Soccer League side Chicago Sting in 1975, before moving to Shepshed Charterhouse for his first managerial role in 1977.
 Storey-Moore returned to Burton as player-manager from 1978 to 1981, before retiring from the game.

 After playing

 Storey-Moore later became a bookmaker in Nottingham and worked as Forest's chief scout.
 He went on to work as chief scout at Aston Villa, leaving the role when Martin O'Neill resigned as manager.
+Storey-Moore occasionally accompanies Forest supporters on ground and museum tours.